-Outline of Final Paper & Final Paper Outline is due anytime between March 30 and April 13; final paper is due April 27, 2 PM
+Outline of Final Paper & Final Paper Outline is due anytime between March 31 and April 16; final paper is due May 4, 3 PM

-A research proposal or conceptual review of 12-15 pages is due on Monday, April 27 at 2 PM to the canvas webpage.
+A research proposal or conceptual review of 12-15 pages is due on Monday, May 4, 3 p.m. by e-mail.
 Ideally, this paper should represent an integration of relevant course concepts with your thinking in an area in which you are currently doing research or in which you plan to do research.
-Please clear your paper topic with me by April 13.
+Please clear your paper topic with me by April 16.
 With sufficient advance notice (at least 1 week prior to the deadline), I would be happy to provide comments on a draft of your final paper and/or to meet with you to discuss your paper and to suggest references that might be useful to you.
-The short required outline of your final paper (due anytime between March 30 and April 13) will also provide an opportunity for you to receive written feedback and suggestions for refining your approach and ideas.
+The short required outline of your final paper (due anytime between March 31 and April 16) will also provide an opportunity for you to receive feedback and suggestions for refining your approach and ideas.